-Our updated email communications process has allowed the team at the League of Women Voters to build and retain effective relationships with every supporter.
-Plus, our carefully crafted email templates allow their team to save time and effort on email marketing that can be reinvested in other areas of their mission.
+Our updated email communications process allowed the team at the League of Women Voters to build and retain effective relationships with every supporter.
+Plus, our carefully crafted email templates save the team time and effort on email marketing that can be reinvested in other areas of their mission.

-Additionally, we set up the framework for segmented outreach such as to adjust a recipient’s suggested donation amounts based on previous gift sizes.
+We also set up the framework for segmented outreach, like adjusting a recipient’s suggested donation amounts based on previous gift sizes.

 Why this works:

-Every fundraiser knows that your job isn’t over once you’ve secured the first donation.
-In fact, an emphasis on retaining donors through long-lasting relationships is much more cost-efficient than having to constantly be on the lookout for brand new support.
+As a fundraiser, you know that your job isn’t over once you’ve secured the first donation.
+Retaining donors through long-lasting relationships is much more cost-efficient than having to constantly be on the lookout for brand new support.

-Through our strategically designed email campaigns, the LWV is able to ensure more personalized relationships with each donor, thus increasing the likelihood that a repeat donation will occur.
+Through our strategically designed email campaigns, the LWV ensures more personalized relationships with each donor, which increases the likelihood that a repeat donation will occur.